 So as to avoid the attempt at mass communication and waste of resources entailed in the traditional gallery show, small interventions is an attempt to anonymously communicate with an individual, providing an aesthetic, perhaps emotional, perhaps humorous experience outside a context where an art experience can be anticipated.
 In some regards, these small interventions are experiments in humanity as expressed as an act of pure giving and unanticipated receiving without any possibility of reciprocity.
 Items or situations are created to be found by unknown individuals for their appreciation or disregard.
+Here are two examples, most go undocumented.

 Small interventions are part of Acts of rebalance.